jcarrano/wg-keygen-notrust/README.md

 ## OPNsense bridge

 Additionally, there's an interface to OPNsense instances.
 These get contacted to get back a free IP address inside the given tunnel realm, get a wireguard server list and finally push the generated config to the OPNsense.
 AT THIS POINT, A SERVER IS CONTACTED, but only the one You gave inside the field "OPNsense URL".
 THERE IS NO OTHER SERVER CONTACTED BY THIS PROJECT.
-To make this work, You have to put the file `opnsensebridge.py` into your `cgi-bin` directory and make it executable.
+To make this work, You have to put or link the file `opnsensebridge.py` into your `cgi-bin` directory (i.e. `/usr/lib/cgi-bin`) and make it executable.
 It must be accessible and executable from `/cgi-bin/opnsensebridge.py`.
+Also You might need the apache cgi module which You can enable with `a2enmod cgid`.
-This funtions is in a beta state, errors might not get caught, things can happen...
+This funtion is in a beta state, errors might not get caught, things can happen...

 ## Single-file version